vippsas/vipps-streamlabs/README.md

 cd /vipps-streamlabs
 ```

-3. Replace image in application with your own
+3. Replace the image in application with your own

+Replace `stream-profile-picture.png` in the `/frontend/public/img` directory
-Replace stream-profile-picture.png in /frontend/public/img with your own.
-Height and width should be equal for best apperance
+with your own.
+Height and width should be equal for best appearance.

 4. Cd into backend folder and init git
 ```bash